rcrath/wvtbl/README.md

 ### set the environment

-wvtble is run from the command line on your operating system. `cmd` in windows, terminal in MacOS and Linux.  setup is simple, just copy and paste the code for the respective OS that follows.
+wvtbl is run from the command line on your operating system. `cmd` in windows, terminal in MacOS and Linux.  setup is simple, just copy and paste the code for the respective OS that follows.

 To set up a Python virtual environment including the libraries from Block 1, follow these steps: